xrarch/aisix/README.md

 As with all of our LIMNstation projects, the [sdk](http://github.com/limnarch/sdk) should be in a directory `../sdk` relative to this repository as your current directory.

-Running `make` will then place an AISIX distribution image at `dist/dist.img`.
+Running `make` should then place an AISIX distribution image at `dist/dist.img`.
+Windows users should use WSL as Cygwin seems to have problems with the SDK.

 ## Testing